 A look of terror washed across his face.

-The spirit had returned.
+She had returned.

 “I thought you were gone,” he whispered.

 “I’ll never leave you,” she said.
 Her voice reverberated in his skull.

 “To congratulate you!
 You’re going to be a father!”
 She placed a deformed hand against her chin and looked upward.
 “I wonder what this reminds me of.”

 “Get out!” he suddenly screamed.
 Those words barely escaped his lips when he realized what he had done.

 Tears welled in the eyes of his chagrinned and bewildered wife.
 The man did his best to stammer out an explanation.
 “I-I’m sorry.
 I didn’t m-mean…”

 “I thought you’d be excited,” she sobbed.
 “I guess I was wrong.”
 She stormed out of the room while ignoring the man’s attempts to console and assure her that he wanted the child.